UCUCDUH/pols_501_wi16/web/stories/resources/getting_help_with_R.md

 - If you have a question about "statistics" rather than "R", then [Cross Validated](https://stats.stackexchange.com/) is a Q-and-A site like Stack Overflow, but for statistics and machine learning.

-- How to write a minimal repdroducible example <https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example>
+- How to write a minimal reproducible example <https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example>

 - If you are going to ask for help, it is important to know how to ask for help